 |T&L Activities:||Independent Study: continuation of the project work carried out in class, based on structured analysis and design problems

-Project Work - in class: group work in class, based on structured analysis and design problems, facilitated by lecturer and tutors
+Project Work - in class: group work in class, based on structured analysis and design problems, facilitated by tutors

 Laboratory: laboratory demonstration of reinforced concrete column behaviour